Español Free Consultation:

 Proving Fault in a Long Island Bus Accident Lawsuit

-Plaintiffs in bus accident lawsuits must demonstrate that their injuries were caused by defendants’ careless conduct.
+Plaintiffs in bus accident lawsuits must demonstrate that their injuries were caused by the defendants’ careless conduct.
 There are several types of evidence that can be used to prove that a defendant is at fault:

 • Accident reports